-In September 2021, we authorized a share repurchase plan under which we could repurchase up to US\$50 million of our shares over the following 12 months.
-In September 2022, we authorized a 12-month extension to the share repurchase plan through September 27, 2023.
-In September 2023, we authorized an additional 12-month extension to the share repurchase plan through September 27, 2024.
+In September 2021, we have authorized a share repurchase plan under which we may repurchase up to US\$50 million of our shares over the 12 months following September 2021 (the "Share Repurchase Program").
 Our proposed repurchases may be made from time to time through open market transactions at prevailing market prices, in privately negotiated transactions, in block trades and/or through other legally permissible means, depending on the market conditions and in accordance with applicable rules and regulations.
 The timing and dollar amount of repurchase transactions will be subject to the SEC Rule 10b-18 and/or Rule 10b5-1 requirements.
-Our board will review the share repurchase plan periodically and may authorize adjustment of its terms and size or suspend or discontinue the program.
+Our board will review the Share Repurchase Program periodically, and may authorize adjustment of its terms and size or suspend or discontinue the program.
 We expect to fund the repurchases under this program with our existing cash balance.